VOL. III - APPENDIX C

 - Edward William Rigelsford.
 Born 1892.
 Edgar enlisted in the Royal Sussex Regiment and first served in France on 18 February 1915.
 Edgar was killed on 9 May 1915 and was buried at Richebourg-l'Avoue, Departement du Pas-de-Calais, Nord-Pas-de-Calais, France

-In 1901 the family were living at 14 Ersham Road, St Mary's, Hailsham where 35 year old George was a domestic gardener.
+In 1901 George, Frances and the family were living at 14 Ersham Road, St Mary's, Hailsham where 35 year old George was a domestic gardener.
 George died on 18 February 1920 in Hailsham.
-Frances died in 1947.
+In 1939 Frances was living at 38A, Harringey, Tottenham with her daughter Elsie Kenny and her family.
+Frances died in 1947 in Edmonton.

 James and Mary's daughter Jane Sweatman married Thomas Edward Burchett on 11 November 1882 at Warbleton.
-They had three sons:
+Thomas was a 20 year old chicken fattener, son of William Burchett, farmer.
+Jane was 8 years old.

 - Edward Christopher Burchett.
 Born 6 January 1885 in Punnetts Town.
 Baptised 5 April 1885 at Warbleton.
 Edward emigrated to the USA arriving in Boston, Massachusetts in 1903.
 He married Mary Maria Morse on 27 June 1908 at Plymouth, Massachusetts.
 They had two daughters.
 Edward died on 23 February 1972 at Pembroke, Plymouth.
 His wife Mary died on 26 July 1979 at Pembroke.